dagnelies/pysos/README.md

 it turned out to ...*suck*.
 Using memory mapped files lead to inconsistent and unpredictible performance, often much slower than direct file access.

-### Why do you read values too when loading?

-Of course, it could be done much faster if only keys would be read!
-However, here as well, I opted for safety first.
-The loading takes a couple of seconds more, but at least you know your data is ok, instead of exploding in your face later at runtime.